edcork/edcork.github.io/docs/pages/edit/edit1_edited.md

 ## Cause

-This issue occurs because of a known issue in Kubernetes.
+This is a known issue in Kubernetes.
 For more information, see https://github.com/kubernetes/kubernetes/issues/84214.

 ## Solution

-1. Log on to the node where you receive these error messages.
+1. Log on to the node where you receive the error messages.
 2. Run the following command to check the pod status:
 `kubectl get pods -n core -o wide `
 4. Identify the pods that are stuck in the "Terminating" state on this node.
 Then run below command to delete the pods.
 You need to replace the <pod name> placeholder with the name of the pod that is in the "Terminating" state.
 Run the following command for all the "terminating" pods.